scm-manager/website/content/posts/2012-07-10-scm-userrename-plugin-available/index.md

 slug: /plugins/scm-userrename-plugin-available/
 categories:
   - plugins
-  - userrename-plugin
+  - authorization-plugins

 ---
-Version 1.0 of the <a title="scm-userrename-plugin" href="https://bitbucket.org/sdorra/scm-userrename-plugin" target="_blank">scm-userrename-plugin</a> is now available.
+Version 1.0 of the [scm-userrename-plugin](https://bitbucket.org/sdorra/scm-userrename-plugin) is now available.
 This plugin allows to rename a user, inclusive all permissions.